 - Animate Inanimate Object: The piano which hounds Goofy for most of the short.

-- Chekhov's Gag: Both the gas leak and Pete's lighting his stogie (and using Donald's beak to do it).
-Both happen separately during the short, but near the end of the short, when it looks like he has the upper hand against Mickey, Donald and Goofy, Pete makes the mistake of lighting another stogie in triumph when the gas still leaking.
+- Chekhov's Gag / Near-Villain Victory: Both the gas leak and Pete's lighting his stogie (and using Donald's beak to do it).
+Both happen separately during the short, but near the end of the short, when it looks like he has the upper hand against Mickey, Donald and Goofy, Pete makes the mistake of lighting another stogie in triumph with gas still leaking.
 Only when it's too late does he realize his folly.

 - D.I.Y.
 Disaster: Donald and Goofy's specialty.